codeuniversity/student-council/statute/statute.md

 6. Entrepreneurship,
 7. Partnerships.

-In addition, student representatives in CODEs Academic Senate are elected pursuant to § 16(2).
-Student representatives in the Academic Senate can be; but are not required to be members of the Student Council.
+In addition, student representatives to the Academic Senate and to the Study Program Councils are elected under the University's Election Regulations.
+Every candidate for a Student Council portfolio role is automatically also nominated for the Academic Senate and the Study Program Council seat of their own study program.
+These representatives may, but do not have to, be members of the Student Council.
+They are invited to Council meetings when their topics are discussed.

-(5) Student representatives in CODEs Academic Senate are not ex officio members of the Student Council.
-They shall coordinate with the Council and may be invited as guests (§ 18(5)).

 ## 4 - Elections to the organs of the student body